Skip to main content

 Enhancing Safety and Community Policing at the University of Maryland

 In 2021, University of Maryland president Darryll J. Pines “...charged a Community Policing Task Force to provide recommendations to enhance public and community policing to help move our campus toward more collaborative and trusting partnerships between our public safety officials and our university community.”
 In March 2022, President Pines outlined 21 recommendations for implementation that were outlined in the Task Force’s report.
 In addition, President Pines announced the establishment of a Campus Safety Advisory Council (CSAC) that would include undergraduate and graduate students, faculty and staff.
-The CSAC will meet at least once per semester starting in Fall 2022.
+The CSAC meets at least once per semester.

 Action Progress